 Jeff has also delivered wide-ranging effects in award winning films such as BLOOD DIAMOND, STARGATE, SPHERE, RED PLANET, DEEP BLUE SEA, LOLITA, and THE LAST STARFIGHTER.
 Additionally he oversaw the rush 3D conversion of CLASH OF THE TITIANs for Warner.
 (For a full list of credits please refer to his CV.)

 Okun, Chair of the Visual Effects Society for his 6th year, has taken the organization global.
-In addition to creating a global community and focused attention on bringing business and creative education to artists, facilities and studios.
+In addition to creating a global community he has focused attention on bringing creating business and creative education to artists, facilities and studios.
 Jeff was a driving force in the creation of the VES 2.0 initiative, which brought together studios, facilities and artists to explore new business models, pipelines and technologies.
 Under Okun’s leadership the VES was a key player in the creation of a worldwide software anti-pirating alliance with the US Government to insure that all facilities have a fair and level playing field from which to bid.
 The Visual Effects Society is the entertainment industry's only organization representing the full breadth of visual effects practitioners including artists, technologists, model makers, educators, studio leaders, supervisors, PR/marketing specialists and producers in all areas of entertainment from film, television and commercials to music videos and games.

-Okun is a member of the Visual Effects Branch of the Academy of Motion Picture Arts & Sciences (currently serving on the VFX steering committee), British Academy of Film and Television Arts (BAFTA), the Academy of Television Arts and Science, and an associate member of the American Society of Cinematographers (ASC).
+Jeff is a respected member of the Visual Effects Branch of the Academy of Motion Picture Arts & Sciences (currently serving on the VFX steering committee), British Academy of Film and Television Arts (BAFTA), the Academy of Television Arts and Science, and an associate member of the American Society of Cinematographers (ASC).